common-workflow-language/for_novices/README.md

 - What are the benefits to users?
 - When to use workflows/CWL; when not so much
   - (Not aimed at “throw away” analysis)
+- What software is required to run a CWL workflow?
+  - How to install the required software?
+    - workflow runner
+    - nodejs
+    - contanerization support (docker/singularity/etc)
 - Popular use cases
   - Publishing,sharing bioinformatic workflows